John Carter of Mars: Influence on later works

 John Carter of Mars was a major influence on other science fiction/fantasy tales and characters through the 20th century, including Buck Rogers, Flash Gordon, Superman, Adam Strange, Dune, Warp!, Den, and Star Wars to name just a few.

 The movie Avatar was inspired by John Carter of Mars.
 According to Avatars creator, James Cameron, "With Avatar, I thought, Forget all these chick flicks and do a classic guys' adventure movie, something in the Edgar Rice Burroughs mold, like John Carter of Mars – a soldier goes to Mars."

 In the first chapters of Gore Vidal's novel Washington, D.C.
 (1967), the character Peter Sanford – aged 16 at the outset of the plot – indulges in vivid and detailed fantasies of being John Carter, and adds explicit erotic scenes not appearing in the original Burroughs books.

 In The Number Of The Beast, by Robert Heinlein, two of the main characters are inspired by the John Carter series.
 One is actually a reserve captain from Virginia named Zebadiah John Carter and his (soon to be) bride is named Deejah Thoris (Deety) Burroughs.
 They use technology to skip to various worlds, and end up meeting Lazarus Long.

-Films
+Films Adaptations

-Bob Clampett, the animator, wanted to produce a full-length cartoon of John Carter in the 1930s and talked with Burroughs about it.
+Bob Clampett, who was best known for his work on the Looney Tunes shorts at Warner Bros., wanted to produce a full-length cartoon series of John Carter in 1936 and talked with Burroughs about it.
+Burroughs contacted Metro-Goldwyn-Mayer about buying the series, but ultimately declined after sales representatives expressed concern that the project would be a “tough sale”, and that audiences would not understand the concept.
 Several seconds of animation appear in the supplemental material of the home-video version of the Disney film.

 John Carter was played by Antonio Sabàto Jr. in the 2009 film Princess of Mars, which also starred Traci Lords as Princess Dejah Thoris.

 In the 2012 Disney film adaptation of the series, John Carter, Carter is played by Taylor Kitsch, with the role of Dejah Thoris played by Lynn Collins.